 Molly's Bridge is a non-profit organization based in Savannah Georgia driven by a single goal; to provide meaningful and lasting solutions to single mothers who have a strong desire to raise their children in a safe, healthy, productive and Christ centered home, breaking generational cycles of spiritual, relational and financial poverty.

 We strive to see women reach a place where they can sustain the healthy home environment they desire for their children.
-We desire to equip single mother led families to live in the abundance that God intends for them.
+We equip single mother led families to live in the abundance that God intends for them.